chmageeucsc/cse12spring20/Lab3/README.txt

 This file includes the MARS file with the ASCII-risks (Asterisks) program.

 -
+oldLab.asm

+This file includes the MARS file from my old Lab3.asm.
+I restarted and the new and proper Lab3.asm was created.

+-
 pythonpseudocode.py

 This is the pseudocode for the lab in the python file.